ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R296]**	Data Orchestration utilized in a BPI MUST isolate data source and consumers.

-**[R297]**	Data Orchestration utilized in a BPI MUST support low latency of its pipeline.
+**[R297]**	Data Orchestration utilized in a BPI MUST support low latency.

-Low latency in this context refers to a pipeline latency that does not impact the overall system latency of the BPI.
+Low latency in this context refers to a latency that does not impact the overall system latency of the BPI.

-**[R298]**	Data Orchestration utilized in a BPI MUST be scalable and highly available such that overall system latency is not impacted when volume meaningfully and rapidly changes.
+**[R298]**	Data Orchestration utilized in a BPI MUST be scalable and highly available such that overall system latency is not impacted when volume meaningfully and rapidly changes at any point in time.

 The BPI Data Orchestration must include the following four components: